nekitmm/DLPacker/README.md

 * biopython
 * pickle

+<h2 align="center" style="color:blue">Additional files</h2>

+This repo does not contain neural network's weights and rotamer library due to their large size.
+You will need to download them from [here](https://drive.google.com/file/d/11rTpIJwaDMPm2_FgapE2F24ymfXua5lx/view?usp=sharing/view?usp=sharing).

 <h2 align="center">Performance</h2>

 The table below shows validation RMSD (Å) for DLPacker as well as two other state of the art algorithms, SCWRL4 and Rosetta Packer (*fixbb*):